Dinner For Two

 JAMES

-Let’s just say that for the next 50 years every calendar was marked with a red pen, and I had a fresh bouquet on the nightstand before she had woken up.
+Let’s just say that for the next 50 years every calendar was marked with a red pen, and I had a fresh bouquet on the nightstand before she woke up.

 WAITRESS

 I wish someone would do that for me.
-I’m afraid it is too late
+I’m afraid it’s too late.

 JAMES

 You’ll find the right one.
 It is never too late.
 That’s why I’m still waiting for her now.
-That and seeing her makes my heart beat like no other.
+That, and seeing her makes my heart beat like nothing else.

 DAISY